-The Data Protection Act 2018 (UKGDPR) puts certain responsibilities upon the data controller such as ensuring they have the correct policies in place, data audits have been carried out, school staff have had basic data protection training, and the school has the correct ICO registration in place.
+The Data Protection Act 2018 (UKGDPR) puts certain responsibilities upon the data controller such as ensuring they have the correct policies in place, data audits have been carried out, school staff have received basic data protection training, and the school has the correct ICO registration in place.

-This this policy will be given to every member of staff within the school - This is to ensure that regardless of how a staff member processes data they understand the importance and responsibility they have around protecting everybody's personal data.
+It is recommended that this policy is given to every member of staff within the school - This is to ensure that regardless of how a staff member processes data they understand the importance and responsibility they have around protecting personal data.

-The school has uploaded this policy to our website.
+It is also recommended that the school upload this policy to their website.

-The school as data controller will ensure that personal data is kept in accordance with the following key data protection principles:
+The school, as data, controller will ensure that personal data is kept in accordance with the following key data protection principles: